HOW WILL THE SPEECH AND LANGUAGE THERAPIST WORK WITH MY CHILD?

 Where do the sessions take place?

-Sessions take place in your own home, at your child’s nursery or school, or at Elizabeth House.
+Sessions take place at Elizabeth House, Cookham, in your own home or at your child’s nursery or school.
 It is best if the sessions are held in a quiet, distraction-free room, away from other siblings.

 Do I need to attend the Speech and Language Therapy sessions with my child?